-r/github is a subreddit with 197k members.
-The most common kinds of discussions are pain & anger and advice requests, and the community frequently discusses github, struggling, ai, security, and open source, and they frequently recommend/review web framework and static site generator.
+r/github is a subreddit with 202k members.
+The most common kinds of discussions are solution requests and advice requests, and the community frequently discusses struggling, github, annoying, tired, and help, and they frequently recommend/review static site generator.

 A subreddit to discuss GitHub's platform, products and features.
 This is not the place to ask about projects that are hosted on GitHub.
 Not affiliated with GitHub, Inc. Please note that r/git exists and is a better place to ask Git-related questions.